-Rob Reeves is in his third season coaching the Gophers' H-backs and tight ends.
+Rob Reeves is in his fourth season coaching the Gophers' H-backs and tight ends.

-Minnesota passed for 19 touchdowns in 2012 and seven of those scores went to a tight end.
-Gopher tight ends and h-backs combined to haul in 34 of Minnesota's 175 completions last year.
+Minnesota passed for 12 touchdowns in 2013 and six of those scores went to a tight end.
+Gopher tight ends and h-backs combined to haul in 41 of Minnesota's 137 completions this year.
+Redshirt freshman Maxx Williams led the way with 25 catches for 417 yards and five touchdowns.
+In 2012, Minnesota tight ends and h-backs caught seven of the team's 19 touchdown passes and 34 of the 175 completions.

 Reeves' association with head coach Jerry Kill dates back to his playing days at Saginaw Valley State, where the Michigan native was an All-America quarterback.